spockframework/spock/docs/interaction_based_testing.rst

 linked to the preceding variable declaration.
 Hence it will just move the interaction, which will blow up at runtime with a ``MissingPropertyException``.

-There are two ways to remedy this situation: Move both lines of code before the when-block yourself, or be explicit about them belonging together::
+There are two ways to remedy this situation: Move both lines of code before the ``when:`` block yourself, or be explicit about them belonging together::

     when: